kwoxer/Arda-Maps/README.md

 Ages
 ---
-We support the most important ages in a really high resulation.
+We support the most important ages in a pretty high resolution (54x zoom).
 You just need to load it once and you have all the data you need.
 There is no need of downloading any map source later:

 [**First Age (topographical view)**](http://arda-maps.org/ages/first/)